Pumpkin Season Is Here!

 Add the remaining oil and cook till the halwa thickens and doesn’t stick to the pan anymore.

 Garnish with your favourite nuts and dried fruits.
-Serve warm.
+Serve warm as it is or move on to the Galette recipe to glam it up.